GrantCuster/hwriting/content/posts/2020-07-12-swapping-color-schemes-across-all-terminals-and-vim-with-pywal-and-base16.md

 >}}

 I just modified the shell scripts for the specific gruvbox color schemes I wanted, but the cleaner way to do it would be to modify the shell template and regenerate them all.
 For now, I'm happy I got everything working and learned more about escape sequences and the structure of the Linux file system in the process.

+## Lessons learned

+Part of why I'm exploring Linux and scripting is to get a feel for how software could be more customizeable.
+A few things were especially interesting to me here:

+1. Writing to all open terminals is a great example of the power of "everything is a file".
+Being able to locate all the open terminals and send the escape sequences to them through the file system interface shifted my mental model about scripting possibilities.
+I usually think of applications and files as very separate, and this blurred that a bit.
+I'd read people talk about the power of the file concept before but this is one of the first times its been useful for something I was trying to do.
+I will spend some time thinking about how the file system concept could be applied to the software I make.
+2. Escape sequences.
+I'm trying to think if you would ever want to include them (or a concept like them) in an application created from scratch.
+I don't think so.
+They're useful when you want to do formatting and the only interface you have with the program is that you can write text characters to it.
+The style is embedded in the text, but because the embedding is an invsible it's going to be pretty unpredictable if you try and move it between programs.
+3. The power of plain text and the being able to manipulate plain text.
+Lots of the config files for Linux applications are in a simple, plain text format.
+Coming from Javascript, I'm more used to intaking data as JSON and doing the manipulation in Javascript.
+In Linux you're more likely to manipulate the text directly, and there's a bunch of tools to help you do this.
+I'm sure that in some respects this leads to more formatting edge-case errors, but there's also a beauty to the simplicity.
+You can see this in how Pywal handles changing color config for a lot of applications: generate a color config in the proper format, then just include that in the larger appplication configuration.